Limit results for distributed estimation of invariant subspaces in multiple networks inference and PCA: Remaining Technical Lemmas

 \subsection{Technical lemmas for $\mt_1,\mt_2$ and $\mt_3$ in Lemma~\ref{lemma:Uhat-UW}}

 We now present upper bounds for $\mt_1, \mt_2$ and $\mt_3$ as used in the proof of Lemma~\ref{lemma:Uhat-UW}; an upper bound for $\mt_4$ was given in Section~\ref{sec:mt_4}.
-For ease of exposition we include the index $i$ in the statement of the following lemmas but we will generally drop this index in the proofs. \begin{lemma} Consider the setting of Lemma \ref{lemma:Uhat-UW}.
+For ease of exposition, we drop the index $i$ from our matrices and quantities. in the proofs. \begin{lemma1} Consider the setting of Lemma \ref{lemma:Uhat-UW}.
 Define

 We then have